 Anything with a flat surface, no matter how narrow, is a prime victim of dust, and moldings are no exception.
 Go ahead and swath your pointer and middle fingers in a microfiber towel and run them along the edges of your molding.

 From napkins to tablecloths, there are lots of linens that need to be cleaned but can't go in the washing machine.
-Go through your linens closet, toss all of the dry-clean-only items in a bag, and head to your local dry-cleaner.
+Go through your linen closet, toss all of the dry-clean-only items in a bag, and head to your local dry cleaner.

 Wash Your Seat Cushions

-After sitting on the subway, bus, and movie theater seats, your dining room chair cushions could definitely use some TLC.
+After you've been sitting on the subway, bus, and movie theater seats, your dining room chair cushions could definitely use some TLC.
 Untie them from the chairs and throw them in the laundry machine.

 Don't Forget About the Floors